pooladpoor/tic-tac-toe/README.md

 This is a dose game

-It must be run in the Windows cmd environment
+It must be run in the Windows CMD environment

+# prerequisites
+Installing the following packages: termcolor